 But a federal appeals court sided with foreign manufacturers of HFCs, ruling that the EPA did not have authority to regulate them under the Clean Air Act.
 This came despite support for the Obama regulations from the Trump administration and two large U.S.-based chemical manufacturers—DuPont spinoff Chemours and Honeywell International, which make alternatives to HFCs.

-As use of air conditioning and cooling have increased around the world, HFCs have become the fastest-growing form of climate emissions, with the potential to cause up to a half a degree Celsius of warming by 2100.
-Scientists, policymakers and chemical manufacturers have been working toward solutions to the problem, including the creation of alternatives that won't have the same impact.
+As use of air-conditioning and cooling has increased around the world, HFCs have become the fastest-growing form of climate emissions, with the potential to cause up to a half a degree Celsius of warming by 2100.
+Scientists, policymakers and chemical manufacturers have been working toward solutions to the problem, including the creation of alternatives that won’t have the same impact.

 In California, a 2016 law requires the state to reduce HFCs emissions 40 percent below 2013 levels by 2030.
 The state also has established an approach to reduce other short-lived climate pollutants, like methane and black carbon.

 The CARB regulation will lead to an estimated 3.4 million metric tons of CO2-equivalent emissions reductions annually by 2030.
 Though it’s not enough to reach the mandate imposed by the 2016 law, the board wrote in a release that “this regulation is a good start.”

 Michael Gerrard, the director of the Sabin Center for Climate Change Law at Columbia University, said the effort to keep HFCs out of new products may spread beyond California, too.
 “California’s adoption of its own HFCs standards may well inspire other states to do the same, especially since there are readily available substitutes,” he said.